 Using your height and then your wrist to floor measurements is a great way to get an idea of what the right length of clubs will be.

 What Are Golf Clubs Sizes For Kids & Juniors?

 Golf club sizes for kids and juniors are shorter than the standard size of standard clubs.
 For a shorter junior, clubs will range from 20″ to 26″ in length and for a taller junior they will range from 42″ to 30″ in length from driver to putter.

 In Summary: What Size Golf Clubs Do I Need?

-In conclusion the size of the golf clubs that you choose really do matter.
+In conclusion the length of the club that you choose really does matter.
 With various different benefits that are all designed to make your game better it is well worth taking the time to figure out the answer to the question ‘what size golf clubs do i need?’.